Finance Quick Start Guide for Therapists

 This doesn't need to be complicated.
-If you're operating without a formal business entity (e.g. as a sole proprietor) you can even use just a personal checking account.
+If you're operating without a incorporated business entity (e.g. as a sole proprietor) you can even use just a personal checking account.
 A business checking account is better, but don't let perfection be the enemy of good here.
-If you are using a formal business entity (like an LLC or Professional Corporation) having separate financial accounts is required to preserve the integrity (and benefits) of your business entity.
+If you are using a incorporated business entity (like an LLC or Professional Corporation) having separate financial accounts is legally required to preserve the integrity (and benefits) of your business entity.

 When you're ready to really dive into the details of your practice's finances and tax, check out this page of my comprehensive guide.

-You don't need a business entity to start a private practice.
+You don't absolutely need an incorporated business entity like an LLC or Professional Corporation to start a private practice.
 Full stop.
-In many cases, you can operate as a sole proprietor without much downside.
+In many cases, you can operate as a sole proprietor without too much downside.
 If you're using a brand name (rather than your legal name) for your sole prop, you will want to complete a Doing Business As (DBA) filing.